saidani-proj/sonarscratch-docker/content/doc/How-works.md

 docker pull sonarqube
 ```

-After pulling *SonarQube* image, you run a container et and you start analyzing your project.
+After pulling *SonarQube* image, you run a container and you start analyzing your project.

 Because you are very careful with code quality, you put theses rules :